MicrosoftDocs/win32/desktop-src/medfound/mepolicyreport.md

 ---
-Description: Raised by a trusted output to send status information about the enforcement of the output policy. ms.assetid: 4906f6c3-1570-421f-aef1-914bd338bb1f
+description: Raised by a trusted output to send status information about the enforcement of the output policy. ms.assetid: 4906f6c3-1570-421f-aef1-914bd338bb1f
 title: MEPolicyReport event (Mfobjects.h) ms.topic: reference